|

 The lumbar support pillow I listed above is a favorite with my readers.

 When you sit backwards, you tend to support your chest on the back of the chair, which straightens your spine.
-Obviously, this is a short-term solution, but if you’re having an extra-difficult day at the workplace, this can make it more tolerable.
+Remember, shoulders back, healthy curve in your back!
+This is a short-term solution, but if you’re having an extra-difficult day at the workplace, this can make it more tolerable.

-Pelvic rotations is one of my favorite remedies for back pain during pregnancy.
-Here are just a couple reasons why I think you should invest in one too:
+Pelvic rotations is one of my favorite remedies for pelvic pain particularly.
+Here are just a couple reasons why I think you should invest in an exercise ball too:

-3. It relieved my lower back pain like no other.
+2. It relieved my back problems like no other.
 If you’re suffering from back pain because of hip misalignment, an exercise ball will be your best friend.

 Related Post: How to Turn Your Baby from Posterior